Anshe Chesed Fairmount Temple: History

-The Beachwood Zoning and Antisemitism Conflict of 1948-1957
+Beachwood zoning and antisemitism conflict

-In 1948, a heated village wide debate was sparked in Beachwood after the proposal of the construction of the Anshe Chesed Fairmount Temple following the purchase of 32 acres of land on which the temple currently stands.
+In 1948, a heated village wide debate was sparked in Beachwood after the proposal of the construction of the Anshe Chesed Fairmount Temple following the purchase of 32 acres of land on which the temple stood.
 The debate was started due to the rapidly growing popular trend of families moving to the suburbs due to the booming post WWII economy.
 Considering that Beachwood at the time was a relatively small community with few Jews, the sudden proposal of the large synagogue of 1,800 families sparked anti-Semitic worries among the village's community due to the imminent demographics change that the establishment of a large synagogue would bring.
 The village council, no member of which was Jewish, cited in 1952 that the establishment of Anshe Chesed "would be detrimental to the public safety, welfare, and convenience of the village".
 One morning in May 1952, following Anshe Chesed's threat to sue the village of Beachwood, residents opened their mailboxes and found a white supremacist newspaper called The Plain Truth, with the message:

-"The battle is on.
-No longer should we sit idly by and watch our country be taken from us.
-Act now.
-Let not the Jew plan succeed".

-Zoning arguments between the village and the congregation regarding the temple's construction sparked an Ohio Supreme Court Case which ruled in 1954 that the synagogue must be allowed to be built, as well as with issuing state building permits to the congregation.
-The temple's construction was finished in 1957.

-In 1957, the Fairmount Temple, Anshe Chesed's present home, was dedicated.
+Zoning arguments between the village and the congregation regarding the temple's construction sparked an Ohio Supreme Court case which ruled in 1954 that the synagogue must be allowed to be built, as well as with issuing state building permits to the congregation.
+The temple's construction was finished in 1957 and the congregation's present home, the Fairmount Temple, was dedicated.
 In 1958, Rabbi Arthur Lelyveld, former national director of B'nai B'rith Hillel Foundation was hired.

+Later events

+On April 13, 2023, a fire broke out on the roof of the building.
+Firefighters from eight neighboring cities responded.
+No one was injured and all the Torahs were safely removed from the sanctuary.